-In September 2014, the board of directors formed a business development committee to advise the board on strategic direction and growth strategies.
+In September 2014, the board formed a business development committee to advise the board on strategic direction and growth strategies.
+With our recent acquisition of X-spine, the board expanded the scope of the business development committee to include integration activities.
 The business development committee currently consists of Messrs.
-Deedrick, Swanson and Goodman, and Mr. Deedrick serves as the chairman of the business development committee.
+Deedrick, Swanson and Goodman, and Mr. Deedrick serves as the chairman of the committee.